-You will receive an invoice for your plan premium, and your penalty if you pay one, on an annual basis.
+You will receive an invoice for your plan premium on an annual basis.
 You have the option to pay on an annual or monthly basis.
 Please mail your payment after you receive your annual invoice or by the last day of each month to:

-Attn: Membership Department HealthSun Health Plans 3250 Mary Street Suite 400 Coconut Grove, FL 33133-5232
+Attn: Membership Department HealthSun Health Plans 9250 West Flagler Street Suite 600 Miami, FL 33174

 Please make checks payable to HealthSun Health Plans.
-You may call Member Services for more information on how to pay your plan premium or Part D late enrollment penalty by check.
+You may call Member Services for more information on how to pay your plan premium by check.
 (Phone numbers for the Member Services Department are printed on the back cover this booklet).

-Option 2: You can have the plan premium, and Part D late enrollment penalty if you pay one, taken out of your monthly Social Security check
+Option 2: You can have the plan premium taken out of your monthly Social Security check

-You can have the plan premium, and penalty if you pay one, taken out of your monthly Social Security check.
-Contact Member Services for more information on how to pay your plan premium, and penalty if you pay one, this way.
+You can have the plan premium taken out of your monthly Social Security check.
+Contact Member Services for more information on how to pay your plan premium this way.
 We will be happy to help you set this up.
 (Phone numbers for Member Services are printed on the back cover of this booklet.)

-What to do if you are having trouble paying your plan premium or Part D late enrollment penalty
+What to do if you are having trouble paying your plan premium

-Your plan premium, or your penalty if you pay one, is due in our office after you receive your annual invoice.
+Your plan premium is due in our office by the time after you receive your annual invoice.
 If you choose to pay on a monthly basis, your payment is due by the last day of the month.
-We will send you an invoice at the end of the year that will provide your monthly plan premium amount, and your monthly penalty amount if you pay a Part D late enrollment penalty, for the next enrollment year and the annual sum.
+We will send you an invoice at the end of the year that will provide the monthly amount for the next enrollment year and the annual sum of your plan premium.

-If you are having trouble paying your premium and/or Part D late enrollment penalty on time, please contact Member Services to see if we can direct you to programs that will help with your plan premium and/or penalty.
+If you are having trouble paying your premium on time, please contact Member Services to see if we can direct you to programs that will help with your plan premium.
 (Phone numbers for Member Services are printed on the back cover of this booklet.)